-The TCU and UNTHSC School of Medicine has contracted with Rankin & Associates to examine the climate for learning, living and working at TCU and UNTHSC.
-A team from Rankin & Associates will visit campus on February 10, to speak with small groups of TCU and UNTHSC faculty, staff and students about how they experience the TCU and UNTHSC environment.
+The Burnett School of Medicine has contracted with Rankin & Associates to examine the climate for learning, living and working at the medical school.
+A team from Rankin & Associates will visit campus on February 10, to speak with small groups of SOM faculty, staff and students about how they experience the environment.
 These small group conversations will better enable us to develop programs and policies that will increase inclusivity in areas which are shown to be problematic and enhance and replicate programs and policies in areas which are shown to be successfully meeting the needs of the community.
-The results of the conversations will be presented to the TCU and UNTHSC community on June 8.
+The results of the conversations were presented to the SOM community in September 2020.

 Campus Climate Study Timeline 2020

 Meeting with CSWG, Senior Staff, Marketing & Communications, & Townhall with Students

 Jan 21, 2020

 Formal letter of invitation will be sent to prospective participants

 Huddle with Faculty and Staff with presentation from Rankin & Associates

 Conduct Focus Groups

 Lisa McBride, Ph.D., Assistant Dean for Diversty and Inclusion